antirez/neural-redis/README.md

 As a programmer you may think that, the output class, is just a single output number.
-However neural networks don't work well this way, for example classifying type 0 with an output between 0 and 0.33, type 1 with an output between 0.33 and 0.66, and finally type 2 with an output between 0.66 and 1.
+However neural networks don't work well this way, for example classifying type 0 with an output between 0 and 0.33, type 1 with an output between 0.33 and 0.66, and finally type 2 with an output between 0.66 and 1, will not work well at all.

 The way to go instead is to use three distinct outputs, where we set two always to 0, and a single one to 1, corresponding to the type the output